Victory Memorial Hall (Shenglitang) of Anti-Japanese War in Kunming

 Victory Memorial Hall of Anti-Japanese War in Kunming

-In the 34th year of the Republic of China (1945), plans were initiated to construct the Victory Memorial Hall; it was completed in the 35th year (1946).
+In 1945 (the 34th year of the Republic of China), preparations for the Victory Memorial Hall began, and the project was completed in 1946 (the 35th year).

 Victory Memorial Hall of Anti-Japanese War in Kunming-06